igoforth/ian.goforth.systems/src/pages/about.md

 heroImage: "/profile-about.jpg"
 ---

-My name is Ian Goforth and I'm a self-proclaimed Security Researcher.
+My name is Ian Goforth and I'm a security researcher.
 I graduate(d) from Mississippi State (Go Dawgs!) with a degree in Cyber Security & Operations in December 2022.
-In my offtime I like to read, watch anime, take walks, and practice MMA.
+In my off-time I like to read, watch anime, take walks, and practice MMA.
 I'm a Myers-Briggs ENTJ, Enneagram Type 3, and my social security number is... just kidding.

 My philosophy is this: life is all about learning.
 Furthermore, the wise integrate life's lessons in ways the foolish can't or won't.
 For my entire life I've wanted to become like that, wise with a dose of self-discipline.
 I've failed many times.
 I will continue to fail.
 But with each failure brings learning, which is itself a success.